Best Wood For Pyrography

 Redwood is basically industrial wood.
 This wood has chemical inside and it’s much more durable than any other wood.
 There are basically three types of redwood, a) Coast redwoods, b) Giant sequoias, c) Dawn redwoods.

 Its exposure is oily and bothers the artist to art on its surface.
-But this wood is easy to burn and requires lower hit to burn.
+But this wood is easy to burn and requires a lower heat to burn.
 It has grains but not others and favorable to art and burn.
 This wood will cost a little much because of its availability.
 It’s hard and strong wood.

 Overall a perfect condition for perfect pyrography is light color hardwoods so that it never sinks the fire pen on it.
 It has to be low grains and favorable to art.
 It is to be remembered that never to burn on finished wood or anything made of plastic.